I'm David Zermeño. I love video games, especially RPG, RTS and MMORPGs. I'm a pro-gamer and reviewer of many popular

 Why Play as a Mage?

-In the world of Skyrim, most inhabitants are warriors, thieves or archers.
+In the world of Skyrim, most inhabitants are warriors, thieves, or archers.
 Mages are few and far between.
-That's why being a mage in this land can be a real challenge, though, done right, it is an incredibly rewarding and fun way to play the game.
+That's why being a mage in this land can be a real challenge.
+Though, when done right, it is an incredibly rewarding and fun way to play the game.

 Of course, whether you're a battle-mage, a healer, or a pure mage, in the end, it all boils down to the question, "Are you good at it?"
 With this guide, you will learn new tips for how to improve your battle tactics with better gear, enchantments, skills, and attributes.

 In Skyrim, the advantage of every class is the flexibility of the system.
 You can alter a build just by clicking a different perk or wearing different armor.
-This gives you lots of options: not least is the choice between building a Pure Mage or a Hybrid Class of Magic.
+This gives you lots of options: not least is the choice between building a Pure Mage or a Hybrid Class.
 You only need to be a little familiarized with the game for this tutorial to work wonders for your gameplay.
 Playing a mage can be hard but super fun.
 It just depends on your abilities and your level of patience.

-Note: I will be explaining the raising method with a X/Y/W style.
+Note: I will be explaining the raising method with an X/Y/W style.
 This refers to points spent on Health, Stamina, and Magicka.
 For example, if I say that every 10 levels you should use 5 points on Health, 3 points on Stamina and 2 points on Magicka, this would be a 50/30/20 (in percentages).

 Which Races Make the Best Mages?